 Philo has a wide variety of channels including A&E, BBC America, Comedy Central, History, and Nickelodeon.

 Subscribers get three simultaneous streams.
 All you need is an Internet connection, Smart TV or a TV with a connected streaming device to start watching.
 I began subscribing to Philo in December 2017 after I decided to dump PlayStation Vue due to a price increase.

 By focusing on entertainment channels, Philo keeps its prices low.

 Philo has a free 7-day trial that you can sign up for in less than a minute by using your mobile number.

-Sling TV is your second cheapest option for watching MTV without cable.
+Sling TV is another affordable way to watch MTV without cable.

-Subscribers need to pick a main channel bundle — either Sling Orange or Sling Blue.
+Subscribers need to pick a main channel bundle — either the Sling Orange or Sling Blue package.
 Sling Orange has 34 channels, including A&E and ESPN.
 Sling Blue has 45+ channels and carries NFL Network and HGTV.

 Once you get that worked out, you need to add the Comedy Extra add-on bundle, which includes MTV and MTV2.

 The Comedy Extra bundle also has truTV, Paramount Network, MTV2, CMT, Logo, Revolt, GSN and TV Land.